princeton-nlp/DensePhrases/examples/fusion-in-decoder/README.md

 Equivalently, you can use `eval-index-psg` in our [Makefile](https://github.com/princeton-nlp/DensePhrases/blob/main/Makefile).
 For TriviaQA, simply change the dataset to `tqa-open-data` specified in Makefile.

-After the inference, you will be able to get following three files used for training and evaluating FiD models:
+After the inference, you will be able to get the following three files used for training and evaluating FiD models:
 * train_preprocessed_79168_top200_psg-top100.json
 * dev_preprocessed_8757_top200_psg-top100.json
 * test_preprocessed_3610_top200_psg-top100.json